rebeccaeilering/my-dev-blog/content/Using CSS Counters/index.md

 Recently I had a ticket come in for a survey form and there was some custom styling I had to do for it.
 The main thing I had to do was add numbers in a circle in front of each question.
 In addtion there would be a vertical line below the number and to the left of the answers that would span the height of the answers.
 These are not hard coded and are built through the CMS so I can't change the structure of the HTML.
 The most I could do is add classes to the input elements.

 I had no idea what to do here until I talked to a colleague of mine.
 He suggested a counter.
 I thought he was talking about a JavaScript counter.
-However he was talking about a CSS Counter.
+Nope, he was talking about a CSS Counter.
 I had no idea these existed.
-So what I would do is I would add a class to each input that the counter styling would be applied to.
+What I would do is I would add a class to each input that the counter styling would be applied to.
 It was actually fairly easy.

 Basically CSS Counters allow you to adjust the appearance of content based on it's location in the HTML document.
 This allows you to automatically number HTML elements.